Information & Applications » Admission by Examination » Bar Exam Page

 Exam Scores

-The Connecticut Bar Examining Committee uses the UBE score transcript services provided by NCBE to transfer UBE scores earned in Connecticut to other jurisdictions.
-NCBE will not release any UBE score information until after your scores have been released by the Connecticut Bar Examining Committee.
-Instructions for submitting a request can be found on the UBE page on NCBE's web site.
+The Connecticut Bar Examining Committee uses the UBE score transcript services provided by NCBE to transfer NextGen and Legacy UBE scores earned in Connecticut to other jurisdictions.
+NCBE will not release any score information until after your scores have been released by the Connecticut Bar Examining Committee.
+Instructions for submitting a request can be found on the NCBE website.

 Transferring an MBE Score

 The Connecticut Bar Examining Committee does not accept transferred MBE scores.
-All applicants taking the bar examination in Connecticut must sit for the MPT, MEE, and the MBE in Connecticut during the same administration of the examination and will receive a UBE score.
+All applicants taking the bar examination in Connecticut must sit for all sessions of the exam in Connecticut during the same administration of the examination.
 See Art.
-V-6 of the CBEC Regulations.
+V-6 and Art.
+V(A)-6 of the CBEC Regulations.

 MBE Score Transfers FROM Connecticut to Another Jurisdiction

-To transfer an MBE score obtained in Connecticut to another jurisdiction, submit an MBE score transfer request.
+To transfer an MBE score obtained in Connecticut (February 2026 and prior exams) to another jurisdiction, submit an MBE score transfer request.
 It is the applicant’s responsibility to ensure that the transfer request and the fee are submitted to the CBEC in time to meet the transfer deadline set by the jurisdiction to which the score will be transferred.

 Non-Standard Testing Accommodations

 If you have a disability which will require special assistance or accommodations on the bar examination, you must file a complete Petition for Test Accommodations no later than the date of the final filing deadline for that examination.
-See NST General Information and NST Forms (which can be printed for completion and submission).
-Petitions for Test Accommodations cannot be filed online.
-All documentation and supporting documentation must be filed in hardcopy by mail or in-person to the CBEC Administrative Office.
+See NST General Information and NST Forms.
+A Petition for Test Accommodations and all supporting documentation must be filed in hardcopy by mail or in-person to the CBEC Administrative Office.
+Petitions cannot be filed online and are not accepted by e-mail.
 The filing deadline is a RECEIVED by date, and not a postmarked date.

 MPRE/Professional Responsibility Course